moondance-labs/tanssi-docs/learn/tanssi/overview.md

 - **Block Production as a Service** - appchains built with Tanssi have their blocks produced by Tanssi's incentivized workers.
 Tanssi guarantees the liveness of the appchain and a decentralized set of sequencers

-- **Economic security** -  appchains deployed through Tanssi leverage security from a provider of choice (for example, [Symbiotic](https://symbiotic.fi/){target=\_blank} for Ethereum).
+- **External Security Providers** -  appchains deployed through Tanssi leverage security from a provider of choice (for example, [Symbiotic](https://symbiotic.fi/){target=\_blank} for Ethereum).
 The protocol is designed to finalize transactions deterministically in seconds through a decentralized set of validators

 - **Modular Blockchain Framework** - appchains built with Tanssi can use a modular blockchain framework called [Substrate](https://substrate.io){target=\_blank}, which enables developers to quickly and easily build optimized and customizable blockchains for any use case.
 Tanssi handles most infrastructural complexities, allowing developers to focus on their appchain's custom logic